+Update 3/5/20.
 Do you have trouble remembering names?
 Do you forget where you put things?
 Are you loosing your mental edge at work?
 These are some of the questions asked as I watched an infomercial for Cebria, a memory supplement.
-The TV infomercial is interesting and noted that Cebria has a clinical study to back it up too.
+In this Cebria review, you'll learn about the ingredients in this nootropic supplement and the clinical study which supports its use.
+You'll see how it differs from the Ultra version too.
+Does it have any side effects?
+That will be covered too.
 So, does Cebria work?
 Let's look at the ingredients and evidence and see what we can discover.

 What Is Cebria?

 Cebria is a dietary supplement touted to “improve short term memory” and to help people “think faster and remember more” in “just 30 days.”
-Cebria contains different ingredients than other memory supplements I've looked at previously such as:
+Cebria contains different ingredients than other reviewed memory supplements:

 According to Cebria.com, each capsule contains the following ingredients: